ashmichheda/codechef-programs/README.md

-## About Program Solutions
+### About Program Solutions
-Solutions for problems of Levels - (Easy, Medium, Beginner and Programming Contests hosted on Codechef) All the problems are solved in Java.
+Solutions for problems I've solved during contests or for Practice on [Codechef](https://www.codechef.com).
+All the problems are solved in Java.
 Any suggestions on my solutions are welcome.
 The class names are the actual codechef problem name.
 Happy Learning and Coding!!